07740 877 544 firstname.lastname@example.org

 In 1996, for his business to remain viable in the signage industry, the decision was made to purchase our first computer and sign software.
 With a Roland cutter, we now combined traditional signwriting and painting methods with vinyl lettering.

-I was always interested in art and drawing since a young age, but didn’t seriously consider a career in the sign industry.
+I was always interested in art and drawing since a young age.
+However, I didn’t seriously consider a career in the sign industry.
 Still helping Dad out part time whilst attending high school, I officially joined the business in 1998 at age 15.

 Confronting the computer